 “Going to the gym wouldn’t be on my list of favorite things to do.”

 Sometimes we even go so far as to buy gym memberships, thinking that if we pay for a membership, we’ll actually go.
-The owners of gyms everywhere thank you for this, because the reality is that we significantly overestimate how much we’ll actually go to the gym, as an experiment at Cal Berkeley proved.
+The owners of gyms everywhere thank you for this because the reality is that we significantly overestimate how much we’ll actually go to the gym, as an experiment at Cal Berkeley proved.
 Furthermore, even though we’re not going, we’ll continue to keep our memberships – this is going to be important later.
 But first, why do we engage in this financially detrimental behavior?
 This is a case where Monkey Brain, our amygdala, wins over our rational brain, the frontal core.
 The rational brain thinks it has won the battle – it makes the argument, persuasively, that we need to go to the gym and get in shape.
 That treadmill isn’t going to run itself, after all!
 Monkey Brain, realizing that this time, it can’t just make the rational brain go away, agrees to go, but not today.
 It’s cold, the couch is comfortable, and there’s a whole bag of Doritos with Monkey Brain’s name on it.
 So, instead, we join the gym and get a membership.
 Tomorrow comes, and rational brain says that it’s time to go to the gym, and Monkey Brain counters that it’s raining, the game is on, and the car needs gas, but it’ll gladly go tomorrow.
 Alas, tomorrow, in this case, rarely comes, and we don’t go to the gym as much as we planned.
 However, when the gym membership is up, we also don’t take the time to cancel the membership.
 We rationalize that we’ll go more next year, and, boy, it’s a pain in the rear to call and actually have to confront someone at the gym to break the bad news.
 So, we auto-renew, and we start the cycle over again while the owner of the gym thanks you while sipping his protein-enhanced champagne.

 How Does Monkey Brain Take Over Our Retirement Planning?

 Life isn’t always a battle of making Monkey Brain behave and living the Spartan lifestyle.
 There are times when we can use Monkey Brain’s own desires to benefit ourselves in the long run.
 We can use the propensity to commit to something tomorrow and our inertia to not cancel automatic payments to commit ourselves to increasing our savings.
-A program developed at UCLA which some 401(k) and defined contribution plans are starting to enact is the Save More Tomorrow (SMarT) plan, where you agree to contribute a percentage of your future pay raises to your 401(k).
+A program developed at UCLA that some 401(k) and defined contribution plans are starting to enact is the Save More Tomorrow (SMarT) plan, where you agree to contribute a percentage of your future pay raises to your 401(k).
 Over time, people who enroll in this program invest more than people who simply choose their own amounts to invest in a 401(k).

 The owners of gyms everywhere thank you for buying memberships. – Click to Tweet About It!